How to Light a Furnace Pilot

 The pilot light on a gas furnace can go out because of drafts.
 To relight the pilot, follow the manufacturer’s instructions exactly; they are usually fastened to the furnace.
 If instructions for relighting the pilot are not provided, follow this general procedure:

-Step 2: Turn valve to off and wait three minutes.
+Step 2: Turn the valve off and wait three minutes.

-Step 3: Switch valve to pilot setting.
-Hold lighted match to pilot opening while you push reset button on pilot control panel.
-Keep this button depressed until pilot flame burns brightly, then set valve to on position.
+Step 3: Switch the valve to the pilot setting.
+Hold the lighted match to the pilot opening while you push the reset button on the pilot control panel.
+Keep this button depressed until the pilot flame burns brightly, then set the valve to the on position.

-Step 4: If pilot flame won't stay lit, opening may be clogged.
-Turn gas valve off, and clean opening with piece of fine wire.
-If it won't stay lit after several attempts, you may have faulty thermocouple.
-If pilot flame still won't stay lit, call professional service person.
+Step 4: If the pilot flame won’t stay lit, the opening may be clogged.
+Turn the gas valve off, and clean the opening with a piece of fine wire.
+If it won’t stay lit after several attempts, you may have a faulty thermocouple.
+If the pilot flame still won’t stay lit, call a professional service person.

-If the pilot light won't stay lit, the thermocouple -- a safety device -- might be malfunctioning.
-If ylou can not keep the pilot light lit, please call a Slife Heating & Cooling profressional, and we will gladly come out to get you up and running again!
+If the pilot light won’t stay lit, the thermocouple — a safety device — might be malfunctioning.
+If you can not keep the pilot light lit, please call a Slife Heating and Cooling professional, and we will gladly come out to get you up and running again!